 At All Sport Systems, we continue to work on our products to create the best simulated golf experience possible.
 One of the key factors to improve your experience is having a screen that provides good color contrast and as smooth of a surface as possible.
 Regarding color contrast, we have spent years perfecting our standard and high definition screens.

-Standard screens come with a 1 year warranty and are fabricated from a high-brightness, heavy duty mesh fabric.
+Standard screens are fabricated from a high-brightness, heavy duty mesh fabric and come with a 1 year warranty.

 High Definition Screen

-High Definition screens come with 6 month warranty, are fabricated from a tightly woven non-mesh fabric and produce the brightest picture with the best contrast.
+High Definition screens are fabricated from a tightly woven non-mesh fabric and produce the brightest picture with the best contrast.

 Will the projected image fill the screen?